simonerigoni/data_dashboard_project/README.md

 ## Software and Libraries

-This project uses Python 3.11 and the following libraries:
+This project uses Python 3.11 and the most important packages are:

 * [NumPy](https://www.numpy.org/)
 * [dash](https://plot.ly/dash/)